Jaime de Piniés

-Jaime de Piniés (18 November 1917 – 29 December 2003) was a Spanish diplomat who served for one year as the President of the United Nations General Assembly.
-Before he held that position he served as Spain's Permanent Representative to the United Nations for approximately fourteen non-consecutive years.
+Jaime de Piniés (18 November 1917 – 29 December 2003) was a Spanish diplomat who served as President of the United Nations General Assembly.
+Before he held that position he served as Permanent Representative of Spain to the United Nations for approximately fourteen non-consecutive years.
 The first time being from September 1968 to May 1972 and the second lasted from September 1973 until June 1985.
 He had a law degree from the University of Madrid.